Slow Food Executive Committee & International Council

 Co-founder of Slow Food Brasil and executive director of Mundo MESA and Prazeres de Mesa Magazine.
 In 2000, he pioneered a project to manage the sustainability of açaí pulp and palm heart production on Marajó island alongside local communities.
 This working method, named ARCO, was later used to help other communities, including those impacted by the Coari-Manaus pipeline in Amazonas.

-A freelance researcher and writer, she has lectured on Intercultural German Language and Literature Studies at the Universities of Bayreuth, Cambridge and Oxford.
+A freelance researcher and writer, she lectured on Intercultural German Language and Literature Studies at the Universities of Bayreuth, Cambridge and Oxford.
 A member of the Deutsche Akademie für Kulinaristik e.V.
-(German Academy for Culinarism); since June 2012 she has been the President of Slow Food Germany e.V
+(German Academy for Culinarism); she was President of Slow Food Germany e.V from June 2012 until her untimely passing in July 2020.
+Rest in peace, Ursula.

 Co-founder of the Slow Food Youth Network, of which he was the President until 2017, and founder of Food Hub, a social enterprise that aims to accelerate society’s transition to a good, clean and fair food system.
 He’s also a lecturer at the Aeres University of Applied Sciences in Almere, the Netherlands.